 It is found in Acuvue Oasys daily disposable contacts.

-HydraClear Plus from Acuvue embeds tear-like molecules made from Polyvinylpyrrolidone (PVP) that mimic the mucins found in tear film to help support a stable tear film.
+HydraClear Plus embeds tear-like molecules made from Polyvinylpyrrolidone (PVP) that mimic the mucins found in tear film to help support a stable tear film.
 It delivers long-lasting hydration, like a sponge, keeping the eyes moist and the lenses comfortable throughout the day.